RyanSkraba/tools/tools-java-formatter/README.md

         </pluginRepository>
     </pluginRepositories>
 ```
-If you want to format all your source code with the formatter config file you can change the goal from *validate* to *format*
+If you want to format all your source code with the formatter config file you can change the goal from *formatter:validate* to *formatter:format*